ex-aws/ex_aws/README.md

   access_key_id: [{:system, "AWS_ACCESS_KEY_ID"}, {:awscli, "default", 30}, :instance_role],
   secret_access_key: [{:system, "AWS_SECRET_ACCESS_KEY"}, {:awscli, "default", 30}, :instance_role],
 ```

+## Direct Usage

+ExAws can also be used directly without any specific service module.

+--TODO--

+## Highlighted Features
+- Easy configuration.
+- Minimal dependencies.
+Choose your favorite JSON codec and HTTP client.
+- Elixir streams to automatically retrieve paginated resources.
+- Elixir protocols allow easy customization of Dynamo encoding / decoding.
+- `mix kinesis.tail your-stream-name` task for easily watching the contents of a kinesis stream.
+- Simple.
+ExAws aims to provide a clear and consistent elixir wrapping around AWS APIs, not abstract them away entirely.
+For every action in a given AWS API there is a corresponding function within the appropriate module.
+Higher level abstractions like the aforementioned streams are in addition to and not instead of basic API calls.

+That's it!

 ## Retries

 ExAws will retry failed AWS API requests using exponential backoff per the "Full